Our Work

 The Scope of Our Work

 The scope of our work goes significantly beyond attest audits.
-For example, in our value-for-money work, we identify significant accountability and performance issues in government and the broader public sector and explain how these issues affect both the public sector and taxpayers.
+For example, in our performance audits, we identify significant accountability and performance issues in government and the broader public sector and explain how these issues affect both the public sector and taxpayers.
 The areas we audit — such as health care, education, social assistance, and the protection of the environment and Ontario’s natural resources — are vitally important to Ontario citizens.
 In judging whether citizens have received value for money in these and other areas, we "bring it all together," presenting to the Legislature a balanced picture of financial and administrative performance in the government and parts of the broader public sector.

 The Impact of Our Work